engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 # Polymorphism

 Polymorphism is the ability of an object to take on many forms.
-In TypeScript, polymorphism is achieved through method overriding, where a method in a subclass has the same name and signature as a method in its superclass.
+In TypeScript, polymorphism is achieved through method `overriding`, where a method in a subclass has the same name and signature as a method in its superclass.

 Example: